cunnie/writings/i_am_become_forever.md

 passed out.
 But all your brain waves changed dramatically once you lost consciousness — that was to be expected.
 Anyway, it hasn't reappeared."

-"I wonder if the anomaly was related to me seeing «juxtaposed» images."
+"I wonder if the anomaly was related to me seeing 'juxtaposed' images."

 "It's possible, but we ran no tests to prove or disprove that hypothesis.
 And I'm loath to do those tests if we see anomalous brain waves again.
 Julia,